Integral models of Shimura varieties with parahoric level structure, II: Introduction

 This roughly explains the argument for most Shimura varieties of Hodge type.
 Extending the results to the rest and to Shimura varieties of abelian type is done by finding suitable Hodge type lifts in the sense of Deligne and closely follows \cite{KP}.
 Here we need to make sure that we can find Hodge type lifts that support very good embeddings.
 There are some additional technical complications imposed by the aforementioned restriction on the Hodge embeddings we can use in the exceptional cases and, in the paper, we go in detail over the parts of the argument that are different.
 We can then apply the argument in \cite[\S4.4-6]{KP} in our setting to give Theorem \ref{introthm: LMD abelian type}.
 A crucial ingredient for this is the notion of $R$-smoothness for tori developed in \cite{KZhou} which is used to extend the twisting construction of \cite{KP} beyond the tamely ramified case. \end{para}

 \begin{para} We now return to briefly discuss the initial step of constructing good integral Hodge embeddings $(\Gg,\mu)\hook (\GL(\La), \mu_d)$ (which are later shown to be very good).

 The paper \cite{KP} uses results of Landvogt about functoriality of Bruhat--Tits buildings and arguments with Weyl modules to establish the existence of lattices $\La$ which give good integral Hodge embeddings $(\Gg,\mu)\hook (\GL(\La), \mu_d)$.
 Again using $R$-smoothness, it is possible to generalize this and to prove the result without the tameness hypothesis; this was the approach taken in earlier versions of \cite{KZhou}.
-Here we give a different and simpler argument which does not use the results of \cite{Lan}.
-We take advantage of the improvement to the theory of local models provided by Scholze-Weinstein in \cite{Schber} by the use of $v$-sheaves over perfectoid spaces.
+Here we give a different and simpler argument which does not use the results of \cite{Lan}, but, instead, starts with finding linear closed embeddings for reductive group schemes, see Proposition \ref{prop:findlattice}.
+Then, appropriate closed embeddings for general stabilizers are constructed by taking Galois fixed points, after using Proposition \ref{Fixed}.
+We also take advantage of the improvement to the theory of local models provided by Scholze-Weinstein in \cite{Schber} by the use of $v$-sheaves over perfectoid spaces.
 Indeed, \cite{Schber} gives a characterization of local models via their associated $v$-sheaves and this implies that local models are functorial.
-To apply this, we show that the local models we use in this paper, which are given following the constructions of \cite{PZ}, \cite{Levin}, satisfy the characterization of \cite{Schber}, i.e. they satisfy the Scholze-Weinstein conjecture, see Theorem \ref{thm:twoLM}.
+This also makes it is easier to find lattices which give good integral Hodge embeddings.
+In \cite{KP}, these are obtained from suitable embeddings of buildings, constructed using \cite{Lan}.
+These produce compatible embeddings of group schemes over $\Z_p[u]$ and eventually give corresponding closed embeddings of local models.
+Now instead, if the local model satisfies the Scholze-Weinstein conjecture, then for each lattice giving an integral Hodge embedding, we know by functoriality that there is a uniquely determined morphism from the local model to a corresponding Grassmannian.
+We just have to make sure it is a closed embedding.
+To apply this argument, we show that the local models we use in this paper, which are given following the constructions of \cite{PZ}, \cite{Levin}, satisfy the characterization of \cite{Schber}, i.e. they satisfy the Scholze-Weinstein conjecture, see Theorem \ref{thm:twoLM}.
 The proof of this result follows a standard blueprint of reducing to the case of $\GL_n$ and is intertwined with the construction of good integral Hodge embeddings as above, see Theorem \ref{thm: LM embedding}, Theorem \ref{thm:twoLM}.
 It again uses the technique of writing stabilizer group schemes as the tame Galois fixed points of the Weil restrictions of split groups.

 \end{para}